Major work and improvements

 - Internal or external communal painting

-When we are proposing to carry out any major works or improvements to your block we will consult with you according to Section 20 of the Landlord and Tenant Act 1985 (as amended by section 151 of the Commonhold and Leasehold Reform Act 2002).
+When we are proposing to carry out any major works or improvements to your block we will consult with you according to the Landlord and Tenant Act.

 We must consult with leaseholders when we propose any major works or improvements to their block where the total cost of these works will exceed £250.